-In addition to the exploration being planned at Golden Summit Program, planning continues for additional exploration on Shorty Creek as a result of the encouraging results obtained from the 2015 field program.
+In addition to the exploration being planned at Golden Summit, exploration has commenced at Shorty Creek as a result of the encouraging results obtained from the 2015 field program.
 In 2015 the first core drilling was undertaken at Shorty Creek.
-In particular Hole SC 15-03 confirmed that the copper mineralization present Hill 1835 is associated with the magnetic high.
-Additional drilling is being planned in the area of Hill 1835, the area of the 2015 drill program as well at Hill 1710 where a broad magnetic anomaly with coincident copper and molybdenum geochemistry has been identified.
+In particular Hole SC 15-03 confirmed that the copper mineralization present at Hill 1835 is associated with the magnetic high.
+Drilling during 2016 will focus on both Hill 1835 in the area of the 2015 drilling as well as Hill 1710 where a broad magnetic anomaly with coincident copper and molybdenum geochemistry has been identified.
+Assays will be reported as they are received.